Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ##     5.006     5.936
 ```

-That covers the baics of t-tests we'll go over here, go into the lab 1 notebook and try some for yourself!
+That covers the basics of t-tests we'll go over here, go into the lab 1 notebook and try some for yourself!

 ## ANOVA
 So we've now covered how to test for a significant difference between two groups at a time, or between one group and a theoretical distribution, but what if we have more than two groups?
 While the obvious answer might seem to be that we should just run a bunch of t-tests and look at their flat p-values, there are actually some major flaws with that strategy.

-Think back to what a p-value is, the probability that random sampling from whatever the hypothesised distribution of our null-hypothesis represents can account for the patterns in our data.
-Now think of a data set where our samples are grouped into 10 groups, that's 45 comparsisons (10 choose 2, ${10\choose2}$).
+Think back to what a p-value is, the probability that random sampling from whatever the hypothesized distribution of our null-hypothesis represents can account for the patterns in our data.
+Now think of a data set where our samples are grouped into 10 groups, that's 45 comparisons (10 choose 2, ${10\choose2}$).
 If we use a p-value cutoff of 0.05, then even if all of our comparisons are significant, with a 1 in 20 chance that they're actually just different due to chance, then on average at least 2 of those comparisons will be false positives.

-There are several methods to account for this, a few of which I'll breifly touch on at the end of this section, but the main one we're going to focus on is called an ANOVA, or an ANalysis Of Variance.
+There are several methods to account for this, a few of which I'll briefly touch on at the end of this section, but the main one we're going to focus on is called an ANOVA, or an Analysis Of Variance.

 ### What's an ANOVA?

-*A quick note up top, anova's are a HUGE topic!
-There are entire courses on how anovas work and all the variation in them, we'll cover the basics of an archatypal anova, but if you see one that does something diffent from what I'm describing, or it feels like theres more to the story than I'm describing here, it's because these things can get really wild really fast!
+*A quick note up top, anovas are a HUGE topic!
+There are entire courses on how anovas work and all the variation in them, we'll cover the basics of an archetypal anova, but if you see one that does something different from what I'm describing, or it feels like there's more to the story than I'm describing here, it's because these things can get really wild really fast!
 Which is what makes them such a cool tool!*

 An ANOVA tests for differences between groups using groupings broken into factors and levels, which I'll describe in just a second.
 The null hypothesis of an ANOVA is that differences between groupings (and sometimes the interaction between those groupings!) do not account for a significant amount of the differences between individuals.
-That's sortof a lot of word salad, and it's a lot easier to understand in terms of the alternative hypothesis, which is, broadly, just that individuals from different groups will be different.
+That's sort of a lot of word salad, and it's a lot easier to understand in terms of the alternative hypothesis, which is, broadly, just that individuals from different groups will be different.

 ### Factors and levels

 As I mentioned above, AMOVAs use groupings of individuals based on **factors** and **levels**.
 **Factors** are are ways that we can group individuals, and **levels** are just the actual groups within those factors.
 So for example, if you've got data on the fecundity (how many babies they have) of different fish species that were all grown in different types of habitat types, you've got two **factors**; fish species, and habitat type, with multiple **levels** within each of those factors.
-For example, within fish species you might have 5 different species, and within habitat type you might have three differnt types of rivers.
+For example, within fish species you might have 5 different species, and within habitat type you might have three different types of rivers.

 ### How does an ANOVA work?

 An ANOVA works differently from a t-test in that it's breaking down the variation within and between groups.
 This can be a tough concept, so lets run through it with our iris data, describing the conceptual steps of an ANOVA.

-First an ANOVA calculates a value called the totall sum of squares ($SST$).
+First an ANOVA calculates a value called the total sum of squares ($SST$).
 This value represents the the sum of squared deviation from the mean (just distance from the mean) of all the values combined.

 ```r